jacknuge28/QSIDE_HumanTrafficking/INSTALL.md

 # NOTE: WIP

-- **Image_Reproducibility.ipynb** : Contains graphics breaking down the tagging-in-place system used within our data bibliography
+- **001_Image_Reproducibility.ipynb** : Contains graphics breaking down the tagging-in-place system used within our data bibliography
-- **MI_school_poverty.ipynb** : A deeper dive into one facet of the broader human trafficking problem, involves analysis of youth poverty rates by county in Michigan from the SAIPE School District Estimates for 2021.
+- **002_MI_school_poverty.ipynb** : A deeper dive into one facet of the broader human trafficking problem, involves analysis of youth poverty rates by county in Michigan from the SAIPE School District Estimates for 2021.